DigitalTibetan/DigitalTibetan/_sources/docs/tibetan_script_history.md

+# Tibetan script and fonts

+- Skip history and go directly to [Tibetan fonts](DigitalTibetan/docs/tibetan_fonts).

-# History of Tibetan script
+## History of Tibetan script

 While Tibetan script is (remotely) related to Western Latin script via there common ancestor Proto-Sinaitic, the first alphabetic script, the Tibetan language is part of the Sino-Tibetan language family, without common ancestor with Indo-European or Afro-Asiatic languages.
 The following is a short overview of the relations between different scripts and languages: